Paris Metro workers strike for wage hike, disrupt commutes

-PARIS (AP) — Striking subway workers shut down half of the Paris Metro lines Thursday, a nationwide day of walkouts and protests by French train drivers, teachers and other public-sector workers demanding the government and employers increase salaries to keep up with inflation.
+PARIS (AP) — Striking workers shut down half of the Paris subway system Thursday, a nationwide day of walkouts and protests by French train drivers, teachers and other public-sector workers demanding the government and employers increase salaries to keep up with inflation.

+Union activists, college students and others marched through Paris and other cities to call attention to their demands, and to the growing numbers of people struggling to make ends meet.

 The strikes in France build on multiple union actions in recent months by French workers demanding higher wages to keep up with the rising cost of living.
 Last month, a strike by oil refinery workers caused nationwide fuel shortages that disrupted lives and businesses.
 The French government intervened to force them back to work.